Belteshazzar89/sterlingcoleman/_pages/exploration/misinchinka-high-route/commentary/july-30.md

 ## The Hump

 The small hump South of Mt.
 Dudzic is the memorable part of this area for me.
-My progress ground to a crawl in this area, and not just because I had to climb a descend a few hundred meters.
+My progress ground to a crawl in this area, and not just because I had to climb and descend a few hundred meters.
 There was ample vegetation to navigate and the two successive descents were not that easy.

 ## The Route Hits a Wall, and Goes Up It